TechnologicNick/scrap-mechanic-mod-scraper/README.md

 ```

 ### Shapesets
 `ModDatabase.databases.shapesets[localId]` returns a dictionary with a shapesets file as key and an array of blocks and parts it contains as value.
-To gain addictional information about a shape you can use `sm.json.open(shapeset)` to load the shapeset json straight from the mod.
+To gain additional information about a shape you can use `sm.json.open(shapeset)` to load the shapeset json straight from the mod.
 ```jsonc
 {
     "dea81b36-44e2-4839-886d-d3dededb3fc6": { /* Crazy Wheel Pack */